Contact Lenses in Kennett Square, Paoli, & West Chester, PA

 A contact lens is a thin, convex disc that floats on the surface of the eye, providing vision correction.
 With advances in optical technology, most people can use contact lenses, regardless of the type or extent of their vision problems.
-This includes patients with astigmatism, and those who need bifocal or multifocal lenses.
+This includes patients with astigmatism and those who need bifocals or multifocal lenses.
 In some cases, however, contact lenses are contraindicated.

-There are several varieties of contact lenses.
+There are several varieties of contact lenses offered at Vistarr Laser & Vision Centers in Kennett Square, Paoli, and West Chester, PA.
 The distinctive features of each offer a wide range of options.

 Soft Contact Lenses